astral-sh/uv/docs/guides/integration/docker.md

 !!! tip

-    If you're using a [workspace](../../concepts/workspaces.md), then consider the `--no-install-workspace` flag which excludes the project _and_ any workspace members.
+    If you're using a [workspace](../../concepts/workspaces.md), then use the `--no-install-workspace` flag which excludes the project _and_ any workspace members.

+    If you want to remove specific packages from the sync, use `--no-install-package <name>`.